Vivonet/Gravity/README.md

 I expect things will improve in this area as time goes by, but for now your best bet is to just compile and run to see your changes.
 One piece of good news is that because xml files are merely considered resources in your app, if you've only modified xml files since your last build, rebuilding is almost instantaneous because everything is already compiled!

-###It's Young
-This project is brand new and so far I'm the only one developing it.
-That's clearly a downside!
-But hopefully one that will not remain true for long.

 ###No Unit Testing
 There's no unit testing yet, but Gravity is clearly something that would benefit greatly from a suite of unit tests, so you can bet they're coming at some point.

 ##Tips
-Gravity is not just an easier way to work with Auto Layout, it's really a whole philosophy: Build your interfaces from the inside-out, not the outside-in.
+Gravity is not just an easier way to work with Auto Layout, it's really a whole philosophy: Build your interfaces from the inside out, not the outside in.
 Let the content be key.
 Don't waste space.
+Think contextually.

 ###Gravity
 Gravity (that is the "gravity" attribute) is a **scoped attribute** that controls the general direction of attraction for elements in the interface.
 It applies to its entire subtree until overridden by a different child value. ("color" is another scoped attribute.
 You can use it to set the default foreground color of all elements in a subtree, including templated UIImageViews.)